lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `log_suppression`

-This option allows you to suppress Tailscale's daemon debug log messages in the app's log after 200 lines.
+This option allows you to suppress Tailscale's log messages in the app's log after 200 lines.

-Turn it off only in case you are troubleshooting, because Tailscale's daemon is quite chatty.
+Turn it off only in case you are troubleshooting, because Tailscale is quite chatty.

 This option is enabled by default.